Robert Lowe (singer)

-Robert Lowe is an American singer, best known as the lead singer of the epic doom metal band Solitude Aeturnus and formerly Candlemass.
+Robert Lowe is an American singer, songwriter, and multi‑instrumentalist, best known as the former vocalist of the doom metal bands Solitude Aeturnus and Candlemass.

-Biography
+Career

+Solitude Aeturnus

 Lowe was brought into the band Solitude Aeturnus by his friend Lyle Steadham in 1988, replacing Kris Gabehardt.
 He is also the main lyricist on later albums.
 Lowe also appeared as a session singer on the first album of the band Last Chapter.
 In 1996, he sings on the debut album by trio out of Arlington, Texas: Liquid Sound Company: "Exploring the Psychedelic".

+Candlemass

 In January 2007, Leif Edling announced Lowe to be the main vocalist for the band Candlemass, and he recorded the albums King of the Grey Islands (2007), Death Magic Doom (2009), and Psalms for the Dead (2012).
 He also appeared on EP Lucifer Rising (2008).
 He was the band's longest-serving vocalist after Messiah Marcolin.
 In June 2012, Lowe left Candlemass.